 - Proverbs are sayings which express (not always figuratively) a commonly accepted truth, such as “haste makes waste” or “a dog is a man’s best friend”.

-Good work on completing this first lesson in our short course on idiomatic phrases in English.
-To learn about which idioms are most common in general English and academic English, continue studying with Lessons 2 and 3.
+Good work on completing this first chapter in our short reader on idiomatic phrases in English.
+To learn about which idioms are most common in general English and academic English, continue studying with Chapters 2 and 3.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.